Web-Dev-Collaborative/BlogBackEnd/docs/README.md

 ## Project Description

-This is a potential back end for a blog contributed to by many authors with tagging functionality and a couple of endpoints sorting posts by popularity.
+This is a potential back end for a blog contributed to by many authors with tagging functionality.

+## Key Features

+- Live solo project
+- RESTful API with auth services for blog back end
+- 37 endpoints
+- Tested and documented via Postman
+- extensive query parameters
+- top 100 most liked posts
+- top 100 most read posts
+- tag posts

 ## Tech Stack